 Making apple pie filling has never been this easy (or tasty).
 With your Instant Pot, you can make wonderful Apple Pie Filling in minutes and have dessert ready in an hour.

-With delicious apple pie not far away, you’re going to love this fast filling recipe!
-Use it for your favorite turnovers, over ice cream, in a pie crust, and so much more.
+With delicious apple pie not far away, you're going to love this fast filling recipe!
+Use homemade apple pie filling for your favorite turnovers, over ice cream, in a pie crust, and so much more.

 With a nicely spiced apple filling, you can use it practically anywhere.
 I like a small amount over my morning oatmeal.
 But even pouring it into a baking dish and giving it a cobbler topping or crisp topping sounds like a fabulous idea, wouldn't you agree?

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 - Measuring cups

 The most important thing to note about this easy apple pie filling is that the size of your apple slices matter.
 The thinner you slice them, the more "applesauce-like" they'll become.
 For actual apple texture, cut them larger.